Chymyst/chymyst-core/docs/roadmap.md

 # Version history

+- 0.2.0 Renamed "SmartPool" to "BlockingPool" and simplified the thread info handling.
+More static checks for emission of static molecules.

 - 0.1.9 Static molecules are now restricted to a linear output context, in a similar way to blocking replies.
 Reaction schedulers now run on a single dedicated thread; site pools are eliminated.
 New examples: 8 queens and hierarchical map/reduce.
 Added a simple facility for deadlock warning, used for `FixedPool`.
 Tutorial updated with a new "quick start" guide that avoids requiring too many new concepts.
 Miscellaneous bug fixes and performance improvements.

 - 0.1.8 "Singleton" molecules and reactions are now called "static", which is more accurate.
 Added more tutorial examples, including fork/join and a fully concurrent Game of Life.
 Some code cleanups and optimizations in the reaction scheduler, especially for reactions with repeated input molecules and cross-molecule conditions.
 Support for pipelined molecules (an automatic optimization) makes molecule selection faster.